pism/pism/doc/sphinx/climate_forcing/surface.rst

    - The fresh snow albedo is also treated as a tuning parameter.
-Default values of `\alpha_{\text{max}}` and `\alpha_s` were obtained by fitting this approximation to the output of the regional climate model.
+Default values of `\alpha_{\text{max}}` and `\alpha_s` were obtained by fitting this approximation to the output of a regional climate model.

 .. _sec-debm-simple-transmissivity: